 Getting started in WU’s in-house training program

 WU offers a wide selection of practically relevant continuing educational opportunities, available to you throughout your time at WU.
 From the start of your employment you are entitled to take workshops offered in WU’s in-house training program.
 A new course catalog focusing on different topics is published every semester.
-We’d like to offer you a preview of the seminars and workshops we’ll be offering in the 2017/18 winter semester to help you get your bearings, and we would also like to make some recommendations to help you find the best workshops for your particular stage of employment.
+We’d like to offer you a preview of the seminars and workshops we’ll be offering in the 2020 summer semester to help you get your bearings, and we would also like to make some recommendations to help you find the best workshops for your particular stage of employment.

 Regardless of which workshops you select: Within the first three semesters after receiving your invitation to the WU Onboarding Program, you are entitled to attend two workshops from the target group-specific program free of charge.
 This means that in addition to the costs for trainers, materials, and catering, WU will also cover the standard deductible otherwise charged, which usually amounts to € 20 per workshop day.
 However, should you cancel your registration after expiration of the cancellation deadline (two weeks prior to the starting date of the workshop) or if you fail to attend, you will be charged this amount as a cancellation fee.
 Workshops taught in English have an English title and description, workshops with a German title are held in German.

 At home at WU and in Austria: Learning German